 The trail contours along the hillside, eventually reaching a surprisingly lush little creek valley.
 This area looks more like a coast redwood forest than a typical sequoia forest.
 Step over the burbling creek and continue along the hillside.

 The trail enters Muir Grove at a shallow saddle along the ridgetop.
 Rounding a corner, a truly mammoth sequoia appears to your left.
 It looks a little like the General Sherman tree but without the signs or fences or parking lots.

-Just past the big tree is a group of several smaller, but still pretty impressive, red-barked sequoias growing out of a surprisingly plush carpet of lupins.
+Just past the big tree is a ring of impressive, red-barked sequoias growing out of a surprisingly plush carpet of lupins.
 In July the abundant purple lupin blooms add extra color to the grove.
-The trail passes through the group of trees, turns right, and climbs a few yards up the hillside before petering out among a few more trees.
+The trail passes through the cluster of big trees.
+Most people seem to stop at this point, as the trail gets narrower, but it continues downhill a few yards further into the grove, where there’s a second ring of big sequoias.
 The grove is ideally situated to catch the rays of the setting sun and with its soft hues of green, red, and purple is especially scenic in the late afternoon.

 Return to the large cluster in the saddle and look for a faint unofficial trail that climbs along the ridgetop.
 The trail becomes clearer after a few yards and continues along the ridgetop until it leaves the grove and reaches an rock outcropping.
 The sequoias aren’t quite as dense in this area but there are still some pretty nice trees.